thenniges/quadsolver/README.md

 Src: contains the source code for this project

-Test: contains the unit and functional tests for this project
+Test: contains the system tests for this project

 Build: